scylladb/scylladb/docs/operating-scylla/manager/2.1/add-a-cluster.rst

 **Procedure**

-#. `Add Scylla Manager Agent <../install-agent>`_ to the new node.
+#. :doc:`Add Scylla Manager Agent <install-agent>` to the new node.
 Use the **same** authentication token as you did for the other nodes in this cluster.
 Do not generate a new token.

 #.
 Confirm the node / datacenter was added by checking its :ref:`status <sctool_status>`.
 From the node running the Scylla Manager server, run the ``sctool status`` command, using the name of the managed cluster.